Braidwood’s dwindling water supply is safe, for now.

 Between 250 and 300kL of water per day will be trucked from Canberra’s Cotter and Googong dams for up to six months as QPRC and the NSW Government develop longer-term solutions to the shortage.
 The NSW Government will also assist with the cost of trucking the water.

 A convoy of water carriers is set to rescue the dire situation in Braidwood, where residents are on Stage Four restrictions.
-ACT Chief Minister Andrew Barr, Queanbeyan Palerang mayor Tim Overall, Member for Eden Monaro Mike Kelly and ICON water head Ray Hezkial were all in town today, and say that the community has been kicked in the guts this summer.
+Andrew Barr ACT Chief Minister, Queanbeyan Palerang mayor Tim Overall, Member for Eden Monaro Mike Kelly MP and Icon Water head Ray Hezkial were all in town today, and say that the community has been kicked in the guts this summer.

 Braidwood draws its water supply from the Shoalhaven River, which stopped flowing mid-December.
 The town was already at Stage Two water restrictions from 18 November, with Stage Three restrictions introduced in December.
 Stage Four water restrictions have been in effect since 10 January 2020.